Janet Kwan - Interior & Lifestyle Photographer

 Use walls and floors to help align furniture, mirrors and artwork to surroundings.
 Make sure objects are level and evenly spaced.

-Taken for 1smallspace
+Photographed for 1smallspace

 5. Fabrics